 - Notify the Experiential Learning Center of any changes in the intern’s status, or any performance issues that may arise during the course of the internship

-- Complete a final written evaluation of the student’s performance (online evaluation form will be provided by the ELC) at end of work assignment
+- Complete a final written evaluation of the student’s performance at end of work assignment

-- Register his/her internship or co-op with the Experiential Learning Center by submitting a Learning Agreement prior to the first day on the job
+- Register his/her internship with the ELC by submitting a Learning Agreement prior to the first day on the job

-- Serve as a representative of the University of Colorado Denver, and as such, will have influence regarding the employer’s decision to host students from UC Denver in the future
+- Serve as a representative of CU Denver, and as such, will have influence regarding the employer’s decision to host students from CU Denver in the future

-- Approach internships or co-ops in a professional manner that is guided by courtesy, a desire to learn, and a willingness to receive feedback for improvement
+- Approach internships in a professional manner that is guided by courtesy, a desire to learn, and a willingness to receive feedback for improvement

 - Act in a responsible and appropriate manner in accordance with the rules and regulations of the organization